Amy Teo: Marriage to Raf di Lucca

 "It's such a hurdle for Raf to get over, the possibility of bringing up someone else's child - it's a lot to ask of anyone.
 It's a question of whether or not Raf can put his past in the past.
 Every time he thinks he's got over Amy's infidelity and that everything is going to be OK, his old rivalry with Harry keeps rearing its ugly head."

 — McFadden on his character overcoming Amy's infidelity.

 Amy and Raf's marriage is described as intense.
 Kweh explained that "they are both achievers and treat each other as equals in the relationship.
 It’s what they like about each other."
 But this can be problematic because one of them may be succeeding more and they become competitors sometimes.
 They find each other's competitive nature attractive but sometimes the opposite.
 Their main aim in their personal life is to have children.
 They had been committed to their work and left trying to start a family until they became older.
-Amy undergoes IVF to try and conceive their child but it is later revealed that Raf's sperm quality is causing the problem.
+Amy undergoes IVF to try to conceive their child but it is later revealed that Raf's sperm quality is causing the problem.
 Amy takes on her final round of IVF treatment.
 She convinces herself that she is pregnant and books an appointment with a consultant.
 He tells Amy she is not pregnant and the treatment has failed again.
 Instead of helping Amy through the ordeal, her husband lacks emotional support and chose to prioritise patient care over Amy's well-being.
 Writers used this predicament to cause a noticeable divide in their marriage.